 - 1 tsp fresh rosemary finely chopped

-- 1/4 cup cane sugar (for sprinkling on top) or icing sugar for drizzling
+- ¼ cup Cane sugar (for sprinkling on top) or

 - Preheat oven to 400F and line a baking sheet with parchment paper.

-- In a mixing bowl, add the juice from the oranges and its rind, almond extract, and flaxseed meal.
+- Once your flax egg has congealed, in a medium-sized mixing bowl, add the juice from the oranges and its rind, almond extract, and flax egg.
 Mix until uniform.
 Let sit 15 minutes to activate the flax.

-- In a separate mixing bowl, add rice flour, baking powder, sugar, salt, agar powder, and rosemary.
+- In a separate mixing bowl, add rice flour, tapioca, baking powder, sugar, salt, and rosemary.
 Mix until uniform.